 Moist, tender, and flavorful, with a hint of the Northwest.
-A tiny bit of brown sugar adds an awesome flavor that pairs with the cedar smoke.
+A tiny bit of brown sugar adds a succulent flavor that pairs with the slight cedar smoke.
 Cedar-planked salmon isn’t just convenient and tasty, but it’s also a healthy choice.
 Salmon is high in protein, low in saturated fats, and loaded with vitamins (particularly B12) and omega-3 fatty acids that keep your body humming and lower the risk of many diseases.

 What is Cedar Plank Salmon?

 Cedar plank salmon is a traditional cooking method of the Native Americans in the Pacific Northwest (who know a thing or twenty about salmon!) where the salmon is cooked directly on a water-soaked, food-safe cedar plank on a hot grill.
 Combine the ease and speed of grilled salmon and the complex flavors of hot smoked salmon.
 It’s like taking the best of grilling, smoking, and baking salmon and combining them into one amazing — yet simple — process.

 You can cook the filet whole, or cut it into individual 6 to 8 oz portions.
 I prefer individual portions, but either will work great.
 The nice thing about individual portions is slicing the fish before cooking is much cleaner and it makes for an easy transfer right to a plate once it’s cooked.
 Cooking the entire salmon filet on the cedar plank will result in a slight flaky disarray when it’s time to serve.